aws-controllers-k8s/test-infra/soak/README.md

 ## Introduction

-The ACK core team provides a soak testing framework and template cluster where service teams can execute long running soak tests to test the performance and stability of the service controllers.
+The ACK core team provides a soak testing framework where service teams can execute long running soak tests to test the performance and stability of the service controllers.
 Running soak tests is one of the requirements for cutting a new major version release for any service controller.
 Find more details on the release process [here](https://github.com/aws-controllers-k8s/community/blob/main/docs/content/docs/community/releases.md).

 Under the hood, the soak test introduces load by repeatedly running the